Published Jan 13, 2026

 • and click download, all without using a single design skill.

 For teams that update screenshots often or want consistent, high-quality visuals with minimal effort, AppLaunchpad can save significant time compared to Figma.
-It’s a solid alternative for anyone who doesn’t know much about design but wishes their app store screenshots could look as good as those generated by designers.
+It’s a solid alternative for anyone who doesn’t know much about design but wishes their app store screenshots looked as good as those created by designers.

 Built specifically for App Store screenshots